Vidiled/Rowizer-Yodeck/README.md

+ABANDONED due to problems with Yodeck's handling of Javascript in their HTML apps and poor support overall.

 # Rowizer — class schedule changes viewer (fork)

 > Fork of the original Rowizer by Xinne van der Oord (Vlietland College).
 This fork adds Yodeck HTML App support and a small set of deployment helpers.
 See [deploy-to-yodeck](deploy-to-yodeck.md) [installeer-op-yodeck.md](deploy-to-yodeck.md) for instructions.